shd101wyy/markdown-preview-enhanced/docs/pandoc.md

 More information and tutorial about how to write `front-matter` can be found [here](https://jekyllrb.com/docs/frontmatter/).

 ## Exports

+You don't have to use the `Pandoc Parser` that I mentioned above to export files.

 The following formats are currently supported, **more formats will be supported in the future.**
 (Some examples are referred from [RStudio Markdown](http://rmarkdown.rstudio.com/formats.html))
 Click the link below to see the document format that you want to export.